Miomantis caffra: Adults

 Adults of M. caffra are usually 32–60 mm long, pale green or brown, occasionally with pink or purplish colouration near base of fore-wing; hind wings are green or bright yellow.
 Pronotum narrower than head, approximately 1/3 of body length, rounded dorsally and swollen over the leg attachment.
 There are dark pigment spots on the inner surface of the fore-femur.
 Males are smaller, more slender and have longer antennae than females.
 The abdomen of an egg-bearing female extends well beyond the wings.

 Behavior

 In its natural environment, M. caffra tends to hide under leaves.
 Females of this species exhibit pre-copulatory cannibalism although males are sometimes eaten immediately after copulation.

+Ecology

+Global spread

+Miomantis caffra was first detected in New Zealand in 1978 and was thought to have arrived as oothecae on plant material or other cargo.
+In 2014, it was reported in a suburban area of Lisbon, Portugal.
+Oothecae on cargo and the pet trade were suggested as possible means of arrival.
+Also in 2014, it was reported on St Helena, where it was noted to be relatively recent arrival and still spreading.

 New Zealand

 In New Zealand M. caffra is commonly referred to as the springbok mantis or the South African praying mantis.
 The first specimens to be found in New Zealand were nymphs collected by an Auckland schoolboy at his home in New Lynn, Auckland during February 1978.
 These were reared to adulthood and a colony based on them was established and maintained by the Entomology Division, DSIR.
 Initially their identity caused problems as the specimens were unlike any other Australian or Pacific species examined.
 Finally Dr A. Kaltenbach of the Naturhistorisches Museum, Vienna, identified the specimens as a common Southern African species, Miomantis caffra.
 Although not considered a pest species, it is thought to be displacing the New Zealand native species (Orthodera novaezealandiae) in urban environments of northern New Zealand.
 This displacement may be facilitated by the attraction of the native mantis males to females of M. caffra, which often results in their deaths due to sexual cannibalism.